ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 ### Preferential bypass flow

 For the simulation of preferential bypass flow --i.e. flow that bypasses the soil matrix and drains directly to the groundwater- no generally accepted equations exist.
-Because ignoring preferential flow completely will lead to unrealistic model behaviour during extreme rainfall conditions, a very simple approach is used in LISFLOOD.
+Because ignoring preferential flow completely will lead to unrealistic model behavior during extreme rainfall conditions, a very simple approach is used in LISFLOOD.
 During each time step, a fraction of the water that is available for infiltration is added to the groundwater directly (i.e. without first entering the soil matrix).
 It is assumed that this fraction is a power function of the relative saturation of the topsoil, which results in an equation that is somewhat similar to the excess soil water equation used in the HBV model (e.g. Lindström *et al*., 1997):
 $$
 D_{pref,gw} =W_{av} \cdot (\frac{w_1}{w_{s1}})^{c_{pref}}
 $$
 where $D_{pref,gw}$ is the amount of preferential flow per time step $[mm]$, $W_{av}$ is the amount of water that is available for infiltration, and $c_{pref}$ is an empirical shape parameter. $f_{dr}$ is the 'direct runoff fraction' \[-\], which is the fraction of each pixel that is made up by urban area and open water bodies (i.e. preferential flow is only simulated in the permeable fraction of each pixel) .
 The equation results in a preferential flow component that becomes increasingly important as the soil gets wetter.

-Figure 2.11 shows with $c_{pref} = 0$ (red line) every available water for infiltration is converted into preferential flow and bypassing the soil. $c_pref = 1$ (black line) gives a linear relation e.g. at 60% soil saturation 60% of the available water is bypassing the soil matrix.
+The Figure below shows with $c_{pref} = 0$ (red line) every available water for infiltration is converted into preferential flow and bypassing the soil. $c_{pref} = 1$ (black line) gives a linear relation e.g. at 60% soil saturation 60% of the available water is bypassing the soil matrix.
 With increasing $c_{pref}$ the percentage of preferential flow is decreasing.

 ![](E:/DEV/GitHubDesktop/GitHubRepo/lisflood_manual/media/image34.png)

-Figure 2.11 Soil moisture and preferential flow relation
+***Figure:*** *Soil moisture and preferential flow relation.*

 [🔝](#top)